|Dr. Cynthia Wilczak||Major/Minor and certificates|

 What if I am on academic probation?

-Students with academic probation holds should first go to the ARC, the Advising Resource Center, located in HUM 112, to complete the paperwork.
-Vist the ARC website for more information.
+Students with academic probation holds should first go to the Undergraduate Advising Center for more information.

-After meeting with ARC, the completed paperwork should be brought to the chair of the department.
+After meeting with Undergraduate Advising Center, the completed paperwork should be brought to the chair of the department.

-Interested in changing your major or minor to Anthropology?
+Interested in changing or adding a major or minor in Anthropology?

 Changes to majors and minors can be done in your student center.
 Please make an appointment with an anthropology advisor to plan your course schedule.